CatalogueOfLife/coldp/README.md

 In some cases it is useful to declare a fixed, global value that applies to every record in the dataset, for example if all taxa are animals it makes sense to declare `Name.code=zoological` only once.
 This can be done in a single file default.yaml that provides default values for all terms.
-Term names are organised under their entity/class name in the file.
+Term  are organised under their entity/class name in the file.

 Example of a `default.yaml` file: